TessorNetwork/Fury/docs/docs2.1.2/x/memberships/README.md

 ## Buying a membership
 Memberships can be bought **exclusively on chain**.
-To do so you are required to possess and spend an amount of Commercio Cash Credits (*CCC*) greater or equal to the price of the membership you wish to buy.
+To do so you are required to possess and spend an amount of Commercio Cash Credits (*FUSD*) greater or equal to the price of the membership you wish to buy.

 ### Requirements